sinaru/cv-builder/README.md

 # CvBuilder

-*Build a beautiful CV PDF from a yaml text file.*
+*Build a CV PDF from a yaml text file.*

 ## Installation